BEML

 BEML Limited, formerly Bharat Earth Movers Limited, is an Indian public sector undertaking which manufactures a variety of heavy equipment, such as that used for earth moving, railways, transport and mining.
-It is headquartered in Bangalore.
+It is headquartered in Bengaluru, Karnataka.
 BEML is Asia's second-largest manufacturer of earth moving equipment.
 Its stock trades on the National Stock Exchange of India under the symbol "BEML", and on the Bombay Stock Exchange under the code "500048".

 History

-BEML incorporated in 11th May 1964, with the help of the Soviet Union.
-It was wholly owned by the government and operated by India's Ministry of Defence until 1992, when the government divested 25% of its holdings in the company.
-The company went for Follow-on Public offer (FPO) and fixed the price band for its FPO between ₹1,020 and ₹1,090.
-The Government of India had given 'in-principle' approval for strategic disinvestment of BEML Ltd. to the extent of 26% out of the Government shareholding of 54.03% with transfer of management control to strategic buyer.
+Bharat Earth Movers Limited was incorporated on 11 May 1964 with the help of the Soviet Union.
+BEML was wholly owned by the government and operated by India's Ministry of Defence until 1992, when the government divested 25% of its holdings in the company.
+The company went for Follow-on Public offer (FPO) in July 2007 and fixed the price band for its FPO between ₹1,020 and ₹1,090.
+On 5 October, the company changed its name to BEML Ltd.

+In December 2019, the Government of India had given 'in-principle' approval for strategic disinvestment of BEML Ltd to the extent of 26% out of the Government shareholding of 54.03% with transfer of management control to a strategic buyer.

 Manufacturing facilities

 BEML has manufacturing plants in Kolar Gold Fields, Bangalore, Mysore and Palakkad.
 It has numerous regional offices throughout the country.
-KGF unit is the main unit accounting for the manufacture and assembly of a wide array of earth-moving equipment such as bulldozers and excavators.
-Railcoaches are made in the Bengaluru complex, and the Mysore facility makes dump trucks and engines of various capacity.
+KGF unit is the main unit accounting for the manufacture and assembly of a wide array of earth-moving equipment, such as bulldozers and excavators.
+Railcoaches are made in the Bengaluru complex, and the Mysore facility makes dump trucks and engines of various capacities.
 On 10 August 2020, Defence Minister Rajnath Singh inaugurated the industrial design centre (IDC) at BEML Bengaluru, aiming to integrate research and development with manufacturing.

+Residency

+BEML Layout, located in Brookefield, was the company township for its employees.

 Products

-BEML manufactures a wide range of products to meet the needs of mining, construction, power, irrigation, fertiliser, cement, steel and rail sectors.
-The earthmoving equipment includes bulldozers, dump trucks, hydraulic excavators, wheel loaders, rope shovels, walking draglines, motor graders and scrapers.
+BEML manufactures a wide range of products to meet the needs of mining, construction, power, irrigation, fertiliser, cement, steel, and rail sectors.
+The earthmoving equipment includes bulldozers, dump trucks, hydraulic excavators, wheel loaders, rope shovels, walking draglines, motor grader,s and scrapers.

 BEML has recently introduced road headers and slide discharge Loaders for underground mining applications.
-Railway products include integral railcoaches, electric multiple units, rail buses, track-laying equipment and overhead equipment inspection Cars.
+Railway products include integral railcoaches, electric multiple units, rail buses, track-laying equipment, and overhead equipment inspection Cars.
 BEML manufactures heavy-duty trucks and trailers and hydraulic aggregates for the transportation sector.

 The company also manufactures high power diesel engines and heavy duty hydraulic aggregates to meet specific customer requirements.
 The company plans to diversify into varied activities including underground mining equipment, underground storage for petro-products, leasing and financial services and joint ventures abroad.